 How to contact us:

 We have a dedicated management team based at Phoenix Yard, 2 minutes from De Montfort University Campus.
 Our Newcastle Office based in the Cloth Market is approximately 10 minutes walk from University of Newcastle.
 We provide 24 hour support, 7 days a week to our clients and personal assistants through an out of hours service.
-The registered manager, Laura Cook, has been working in disability services for over 17 years and we have a dedicated Care Co-ordinator who will make sure your support is individual to you and ensure you are central to the process of setting up and reviewing your support.
-If you would like to have a chat about the services we offer then please feel free to contact our Care Co-ordinator, Angela Wright, on 0116 2548881, and Olivia Shek on 0191 2495025 alternatively you can pop into the office for a chat or send an email to firstname.lastname@example.org.
+The registered manager, Laura Cook, has been working in disability services for over 20 years and we have a dedicated Support Co-ordinators who will make sure your support is individual to you and ensure you are central to the process of setting up and reviewing your support.
+If you would like to have a chat about the services we offer then please feel free to contact our support co-ordinators, Angela Wright, Leicester, on 0116 2548881, and Olivia Shek on 0191 2495025 alternatively you can pop into the office for a chat or send an email to email@example.com.